oneapi-src/unified-runtime/scripts/core/EXT.rst

 in a later version of Unified Runtime, when agreed upon by the Working Group.
 All extensions are optional and are not required to be implemented by any particular adapter, but are expected to be widely available and possibly be required in a future version of the specification.
-Adapters must report which extensions are supported through the ${x}PlatformGetExtensionProperties query.
+Adapters must report which extensions are supported through the ${X}_PLATFORM_INFO_EXTENSIONS platform info query.
 Each extension may also impose additional restrictions on when it can be used - i.e. a platform or device query.